fablabbcn/smartcitizen-docs/docs/start.md

 If you're having problems updating the firmware you can try one of these two options:

 - Update the latest firmware through the web browser configurator.
-- Update the latest firmware throught Arduino IDE.
+- Update the latest firmware through Arduino IDE.

 If you're still having problems it's may be due to a hardware or software issue, contact us at <a href="mailto:support@smartcitizen.me">support@smartcitizen.me</a>.